danesherbs/tdd-skeleton/README.md

 ## Advantages

 - Tests give confidence when refactoring since they act as a safety harness.
-- Brittle tests are quickly found in the refactoring part of the TDD loop, leading to an overall less brittle test suite.
+- Brittle tests are quickly found in the refactoring step of the TDD loop.
-- Emergent design
+- Following the TDD loop results in an emergent design, which is often preferred over a plan-then-implement design.

 ## Test structure